Henry Cavill: 2011–2023: Superman and mainstream success

 On 30 January 2011, it was announced that Cavill had been cast in the role of Clark Kent / Superman in director Zack Snyder's Man of Steel.
 Snyder called Cavill "the perfect choice to don the cape and S shield."
 Entertainment media applauded Henry Cavill on his road to success.
 On being chosen for the role, Cavill commented, "In the pantheon of superheroes, Superman is the most recognized and revered character of all time, and I am honoured to be a part of his return to the big screen."
 Cavill reprised the role of Superman in Batman v Superman: Dawn of Justice, a 2016 sequel which featured a crossover with Batman and Wonder Woman.
 He attended San Diego Comic-Con in disguise to surprise the cast of Suicide Squad.

 Cavill returned as Superman in the 2017 theatrical version of Justice League, which had been reworked by director Joss Whedon after Snyder left the project due to a family tragedy.
-He appeared again in Zack Snyder's Justice League which premiered on HBO Max in March 2021 after an intense fan campaign to see the Snyder cut.
+He appeared again in Zack Snyder's Justice League which premiered on HBO Max in March 2021 after an intense fan campaign to see the Snyder cut, though he did not shoot any additional footage like some of his fellow cast members.
 His manager Dany Garcia said in 2016 that he was working on a new standalone Superman film.
 Directors Matthew Vaughn and Christopher McQuarrie were reportedly interested.
 Shortly after the release of Justice League, Cavill revealed he was under contract to play Superman in one more film.

 In 2015, he co-starred with Armie Hammer in the film version of spy series The Man from U.N.C.L.E, directed by Guy Ritchie.
 In 2018, Cavill co-starred as August Walker in the action spy film Mission: Impossible – Fallout, the sixth installment of the film series.
 Later that year, he starred in the psychological thriller Night Hunter (originally titled Nomis).
 Cavill has expressed interest in taking over the role of James Bond after Daniel Craig leaves the role.